mohzulfikar/holy-text/README.md

 <details>
   <summary>Spoiler again</summary>

-  > You can contribute too
+  > You can contribute too, just issue or PR :)

 </details>